CenterDenmark/elexia-datamodel/guides/data provider/transformation_endpoints_guide.md

 > **Note:** A WeatherArea is treated as a location level, just like Building or BuildingSpace.
 Devices and forecasts may only be connected to a single level of location (site, building, buildingSpace, or weatherArea).

-### Adding Devices and Forecasts to a Weather Area
+### Adding Devices and Forecasts to a Weather Area(NOT YET IMPLEMENTED IN API)

+> **NOTE:** This has not yet been implemented in the API, so untill then data may simply be added directly on the site.

 Adding a device to a WeatherArea is done in the same way as for a building or building space, but specify the weatherArea in the device payload: